canonical/certification-docs/Self-Test_Guide.rst

      - For Ubuntu 16.04 and earlier, edit ``/etc/network/interfaces`` and
        activate the interfaces with ``sudo ifup``.

-     - For Ubuntu 18.04, edit ``/etc/netplan/50-cloud-init.yaml`` and
+     - For Ubuntu 18.04 and later, edit ``/etc/netplan/50-cloud-init.yaml``
-       activate the changes with ``sudo netplan apply``.
+       and activate the changes with ``sudo netplan apply``.
 (NetPlan configuration is described in more detail at https://wiki.ubuntu.com/Netplan/Design.)

--  If the SUT has more than one HDD, all but the first disk must be partitioned and mounted prior to testing.
-Partitions on those additional HDDs should preferably be a single partition that spans the entire disk and that uses the ext4 filesystem.
+-  All disk devices (HDDs, SSDs, NVMes, and DCPMMs) must be partitioned and mounted prior to testing.
+Each disk beyond the first one should ideally be configured with a single partition that spans the entire disk and that uses the ext4 filesystem.

--  If the SUT has DCPMMs installed, you should configure them prior to running the test suite. ***Note: This document assumes that the SUT will support Mixed Mode operation.
-If the SUT only supports a single operating mode at a time, you will need to configure DCPMMs in one mode, run tests, then re-configure the DCPMMs into the remaining mode and run the appropriate tests separately.***
+-  If the SUT has DCPMMs installed, you should configure them prior to running the test suite. **Note: This document assumes that the SUT will support Mixed Mode operation.
+If the SUT only supports a single operating mode at a time, you will need to configure DCPMMs in one mode, run tests, then re-configure the DCPMMs into the remaining mode and run the appropriate tests separately.**

 -  A MAAS installation configured for certification testing should provision the SUT with the Server Test Suite and related packages.
 If